andrewalonso/BirthdayBot.py/README.md

 SETUP:
 1. Have all files in one directory.
-2. Add a 'Bot' in Discord Developer Portal and copy the Bot token at the bottom of BirthdayBot.py.
+2. Add a 'Bot' in Discord Developer Portal, then copy & paste the Bot token into the bottom of BirthdayBot.py.
 3. Add the channel ID in line 126 for BirthdayBot to access that channel.
 4. Enjoy!